gumerov-amir/TTMediaBot/README.md

 * Services - Here you should configure available services for music search and playback;
 * logger - Here you can configure various logging related options.

-##pulse audio or VB cable settings
+## Pulse audio or VB cable settings
-###linux variant
+### Linux variant
-Install pulseaudio.
+* Install pulseaudio.
-type $pulseaudio --start
+* type $pulseaudio --start
-Next command creates null sink and this sink can be monitored by default pulse input device.
+* Next command creates null sink and this sink can be monitored by default pulse input device.
-$pacmd load-module module-null-sink
+* $pacmd load-module module-null-sink
-then run ./TTMediaBot.sh --devices and check its numbers. output should be null audio output, input should be pulse. put this numbers to your config.json.
+* then run ./TTMediaBot.sh --devices and check its numbers.
+* output should be null audio output, input should be pulse.
+* put this numbers to your config.json.
 ###windows variant
-install VB-cable, run TTMediaBot.py --devices and check numbers of VB-cable devices put this numbers to your config.json.
+* install VB-cable, run TTMediaBot.py --devices and check numbers of VB-cable devices
+* put this numbers to your config.json.

 # contacts
 E-mail - TTMediaBot@gmail.com